 The selection of the winner will be based on:

-• The clarity of poster and oral presentations.
+• The clarity of the poster.

 • Your overall responses to the questions of the judges.